 Apprenticeships have existed for many years.
 Their goal has traditionally been to provide a skilled workforce to the construction and manufacturing industries.
 Emerging industries like healthcare, energy and technology, as well as other industries, also utilize this type of training in order to build a skilled workforce.
 Read Apprenticeship Jobs to learn about occupations you can train for by being an apprentice.

 How to Find an Apprenticeship?

-In addition, you can use job search sites like Indeed.com.
+Also use job search sites like Indeed.com.
 Since unions often sponsor apprenticeships, check with union locals as well especially if you want to work in a construction trade.
 State job service centers are another source.
 You can find your state's centers by searching the database on CareerOneStop.